Our HSE Goal

-Forum Energy Technologies is committed to protecting the health and safety of our employees, our customers, and preserving the environment in the communities where we do business.
-One of our areas of focus is “Making Health, Safety, and the Environment Personal”.
-We encourage employees to take personal responsibility for their safety and that of their fellow employees, and the environment.
-Forum strives to continually improve our health, safety and environmental (“HSE”) processes to achieve an incident-free workplace while maintaining a healthy respect for the environment.
+FET is committed to protecting the health and safety of our employees and customers and preserving the environment.
+Each FET employee is expected to take personal responsibility for his or her safety, their fellow employees, and the environment.
+FET strives to continuously improve our health, safety and environmental (“HSE”) processes in order to achieve an incident-free workplace while maintaining a healthy respect for the environment.

 Our HSE Principles

-- Comply with all HSE laws and set higher standards for ourselves when unacceptable risks are identified;
+- Comply with all applicable laws and regulations while setting higher standards for ourselves when unacceptable risks are identified.

-- Be actively engaged in the communities where we do business;
+- Actively engage with the communities where we do business.

-- Promote sustainable development by incorporating social responsibility, environmental renewal, and economic growth in our decision-making process;
+- Promote sustainable development by incorporating social responsibility, and environmental renewal in our decision-making process.

-- Hold all employees and members of our supply chain accountable for the implementation of our HSE Policy and Principles;
+- Hold all employees and members of our supply chain accountable for the implementation of our HSE policies and principles.

-- Work continuously to improve safety and environmental performance by setting attainable targets; and
+- Work continuously to improve safety and environmental performance by setting attainable improvement targets.

 - Commit adequate resources that support this policy.